 If a parrot experiences a left-brain stroke, it’ll lose mobility on the right side of its body.
-The reverse is also true, as right-brain strokes cause paralysis on the left.
+The reverse is also true, as right-brain strokes cause paralysis on the left side.

 Check if the parrot is behaving erratically.
-It may have had a right-brain stroke if it can’t lift its left wing and hops or drags its left foot when walking.
+It may have had a right-brain stroke if it can’t lift its left wing and hops or drags its left foot while walking.

-The parrot will also struggle to balance on its perch as the left toes can’t curl.
+The parrot will also struggle to balance on its perch as its left toes can’t curl properly.

 Loss of Muscular Control

 If a parrot had a minor stroke, it’ll be weak but retain control of its motor functions.